openstax/napkin-notes/kevin/exercise_versioning_approaches.md

 * currently, no assurance that different versions of the same exercse are "equivalent"
   * what "equivalent" means could differ by consumer
   * or worse, "equivalent" could be conditional
+  * this sort of decision shouldn't be Exercises' concern
 * currently, no assurance that different exercises (much less versions) are NOT "equivalent"

 ## Exchange